 expiredBatch reached its 24 hour expiration before this request could be sent to the model.
 You will not be billed for these requests.

-You will see an overview of your results with the batch’s request_counts, which shows how many requests reached each of these 4 states.
+You will see an overview of your results with the batch’s request_counts, which shows how many requests reached each of these four states.

 Results of the batch are available for download both in the Console and at the results_url on the Message Batch.
 Because of the potentially large size of the results, it’s recommended to stream results back rather than download them all at once.

 The results will be in .jsonl format, where each line is a valid JSON object representing the result of a single request in the Message Batch.
 For each streamed result, you can do something different depending on its custom_id and result type.
-Example file:
+Here is an example set of results:

 Batch results may not match input order